Transport – Energy Efficiency¶

-- Watch Oil (red line) bend down in the “Global Sources of Primary Energy” graph as the world increases the efficiency of its transport.
+- Watch Oil (red area) decrease in the “Global Sources of Primary Energy” graph as the world increases the efficiency of its transport.
 Less oil is burned, and coal and gas fall as well as electrified transport becomes more efficient.

 Potential Co-Benefits of Encouraging Energy Efficiency¶

 - Improved biking and walking infrastructure increases physical activity and safety, which results in sizeable health savings.

 - In some developed countries, such as the United States, pedestrian and cycle-friendly infrastructure has been concentrated in wealthy communities, leaving out low-income families and people of color.